 Excellent Safety Performance

-Our excellent safety performance continues, with TRIR improved by 65% compared with 2021, with LTIF reduced by 70% in 2022 and TRCF more than halved.
-We have continued 10 years of fatality free operations.
+Our excellent safety performance continues, with TRIR improved by 60% in 2024 compared to previous year.
+LTIR remained zero as there was no LTI in 2024.
+We have continued 12 years of fatality-free operations.

 Our Growth Story Continues